Health Care Administration Programs in Mississippi

 Mississippi has an encouraging job outlook for medical managers.
-O*Net anticipates an 18% increase in medical management job openings through 2022.
-The average salary for a medical manager in this state is $76,200 per year (O*Net, 2013).
+Medical management job openings are projected to increase by seven percent between 2018 and 2028.
+The average salary for a medical manager in this state is $100,680.

 If you’re invested in Mississippi’s success and you’re ready to develop your leadership abilities, you could become a great medical manager.
 Check out our school listings below and contact health care administration programs in Mississippi today for more details.

 2020 US Bureau of Labor Statistics salary figures for Medical and Health Services Managers.

 Job growth projections sourced from the Mississippi Department of Employment Security and published in the U.S. Department of Labor-funded Long Term Occupational Projections (2018-2028) database.
 The US Bureau of Labor Statistics expressly refers users to this source for state-specific job market data.
 Salary figures and job market projections reflect state data, not school-specific information.
 Conditions in your area may vary.
 Data accessed September 2021.